eliowczarek/PCBS-interhemispheric-transfer-of-visuomotor-information/README.md

 ## Experiment

+There is absolute pathname at the begin with os.chdir and at the end because it was the easier way for me to save my data in the same file as the one with my script.

 ### Importation and experimental constant

 We firstly import what we need to run our script (basic python importation), be sure that we are in the right file, and hardcode the number of blocks and trials for the main experiment and the training.